jdoleary/Spellmasons/docs/Tasks/ideasFromSteamCommunity.md

 actually going out of your way to do it, like advanced casting options or something
 ---

-- Skillo — Today at 7:37 AM
-explosive, poison, freeze, barrels explodes when damaged, causing AoE damage and applying its related effect on enemies within its radius.

-teleport trap (or portal)
-there is always at least two in each level, when something steps on them, takes said character or item to one of the other portals. naturally, connected enemies moving through portals should remain connected.
-This could allow very exciting plays.

 towers
 watchtower (arrow, phys dmg), arcane tower (burns mana), freezing tower (lowers stamina)